Nitrite: Acid-base properties

-This reaction is slow at 0 °C. Addition of acid to a solution of a nitrite in the presence of a reducing agent, such as iron(II), is a way to make nitric oxide (NO) in the laboratory.
+This reaction is slow at 0 C. Addition of acid to a solution of a nitrite in the presence of a reducing agent, such as iron(II), is a way to make nitric oxide (NO) in the laboratory.

 Oxidation and reduction

 The formal oxidation state of the nitrogen atom in nitrite is +3.
-This means that it can be either oxidized to oxidation states +4 and +5, or reduced to oxidation states as low as −3.
+This means it can be either oxidized to oxidation states +4 and +5 or reduced to as low as −3.
 Standard reduction potentials for reactions directly involving nitrous acid are shown in the table below: